Interview conducted by Gianluca Michieletto

 MC: I will try to summarise this as best as I can!
 My focus was on the narrative of victimhood within the Czech national discourse during the last phase of the Czech(-oslovak) nation-building process, namely the First World War.
 My main objectives were to map the use of this narrative and show its importance within the Czech national discourse at the time.
 For this, I had to use different types of sources, including newspaper articles and private correspondence.
 The main challenges were catching up with all the secondary literature already available about the topic and related research, as well as learning to read Czech and Slovak languages from scratch within a year!

 MC: I’m honestly not sure there was a conscious and organised thinking process behind the choice of my topic.
 I just got curious about Czech history during the first semester.
 Therefore, I started reading about it and started thinking about making it my research topic, then, the advice and feedback I received from various people both in Olomouc and in Krakow gave me the motivation to try.
 What made me enjoy researching this topic is that Czech history is truly full of surprises and it is very unique.
 I know history is always unique, but really, this one is special in many ways and, let’s say, very “inspiring” in terms of research.

 EM: Can you describe the evolution of your thesis?
 For example, when did you decide the topic, when did you start to write it, and when did you finish it?

-EM: Because you took the Research Track, do you think you were in an advantageous position when writing the thesis compared to your classmates doing an internship?
-Did you get any help from your teachers at the third-semester partner university?
+EM: Because you took the Research Track, do you think you were in a better position for writing your thesis compared to your classmates that were doing an internship?
+Did you get any help from your teachers at the third semester partner university?

-EM: It is important to stress that getting your mind off your thesis is also part of the process.
-What activities did you do to distract yourself from writing your thesis?
+EM: It is important to remind students that, when writing a thesis, it is important to spend some time focusing also on other things (sport, friends, other interests).
+What did you do to distract yourself from writing your thesis?

 EM: How did you choose your supervisor?
 Did the university choose one for you?
 How did she/he help?